Wheat: Production and consumption

-In 2023, world wheat production was 799 million tonnes, led by China, India, and Russia which collectively provided 42.4% of the world total.
-As of 2019, the largest exporters were Russia (32 million tonnes), United States (27), Canada (23) and France (20), while the largest importers were Indonesia (11 million tonnes), Egypt (10.4) and Turkey (10.0).
+In 2024, world wheat production was 799 million tonnes, led by China, India, and Russia which collectively provided 42% of the world total (table).

+In 2024, the largest exporters were Russia (32.7 million tonnes), Canada (25.5), United States (21.8), and Ukraine (20.7), while the largest importers were Egypt (13.1 million tonnes), Indonesia (12.1), and China (11.0).

-In 2021, wheat was grown on 220.7 e6ha worldwide, more than any other food crop.
+In 2024, wheat was grown on 219.5 e6ha worldwide, more than any other food crop.

-World trade in wheat is greater than for all other crops combined.
+World trade in wheat at the end of the 20th century was greater than for all other crops combined.

-Global demand for wheat is increasing due to the unique viscoelastic and adhesive properties of gluten proteins, which facilitate the production of processed foods, whose consumption is increasing as a result of the worldwide industrialization process and westernization of diets.
+Global demand for wheat is increasing due to the unique viscoelastic and adhesive properties of gluten proteins, which facilitate the production of processed foods, whose consumption is increasing as a result of the worldwide industrialisation process and westernisation of diets.